-For some events the Council asks for widespread ringing, coordinated across the country (or world for events of international significance).
-These are either events with such a high profile that the public will expect ringing, or events for which the church or government has specifically requested widespread ringing.
-In both cases a coordinated effort and engagement with both national and local media can achieve far higher impact on the public consciousness than purely local initiatives.
+The Council sometimes asks for widespread ringing, coordinated across the country (or world for events of international significance) for events that either have such a high profile that the public will expect ringing, or for which the church or government has requested widespread ringing.
+In both cases a coordinated effort, and engagement with both national and local media, can achieve more impact on the public consciousness than purely local initiatives.

-Major ringing events are normally announced well ahead so that ringers can plan in advance, and chosen selectively to maximise the impact of publicity, since media agencies can tire of news if they feel inundated.
+Major ringing events are normally announced well ahead so you can plan in advance.
 But occasionally external requests for ringing (from church or government) may come at much shorter notice.
-If an event is controversial (for example the centenary of the 1914 war) the Council consults with ringers before recommending how it should be commemorated.
+If an event is likely to be controversial (for example the centenary of the 1914 war) the Council consults with ringers before recommending how it should be commemorated.

 Ringing for the death of a monarch is thankfully not something we have to worry about very often.
 There are, however, specific plans and protocols in place for such an occasion.
 There is more information in the Guidance Note below.

 Guidance Note: Operation London Bridge (as at October 2021)